markthompson/MATISLE/explorence/README.md

 # Explorence

 The vision of Explorence was to "bring the video game outside".
 At this moment in time, GPS-based apps were getting a lot of attention from the press and investors.
-I had been tinkering with Android for about a year, and then started helping out Explorence late 2010.
+I had been tinkering with Android for about a year before helping out Explorence with Android late 2010.
 In early 2011, I was invited to join as co-founder.

-We started on Android early on (2011) because we believed it was gonna breakout.
+We started with Android early on (2011) because we believed it was gonna breakout.
 We shifted to iOS due to simple forces: Android was still way behind iOS technology wise, more importantly, iOS owned the mobile startup realm at this moment in time.

-## Titles

 ```
 ├── CrittersInc     // an iOS-only title released in 2013